lucianotonet/dev-assistant-client/README.md

 The Dev Assistant Local Client is designed to streamline your development process by offering a range of functionalities:

 - **File Management**: Create, read, update, and delete files.
 List the contents of a directory.
+You can manage your files without leaving your conversation with ChatGPT.

 - **Git Version Control**: Initialize a Git repository, add changes to the staging area, commit changes, and push changes to a remote repository.
 Get the status of the Git repository.
+You can manage your Git repositories directly through ChatGPT.

 - **Terminal Commands Execution**: Execute commands directly in the terminal.
+You can run any command in your terminal directly from ChatGPT.

 ## Requirements